 This novel was published posthumously in 1970.
 It was among the 332 finished and unfinished works that Hemingway left behind when he died.
 The book follows Thomas Hudson through stages of his life.
-It is made up of three stories or acts that were retiled as “Bimini,” “Cuba,” and “At Sea”.
+It is made up of three stories, or acts, that were retiled as “Bimini,” “Cuba,” and “At Sea”.

 9. Death in the Afternoon

 This is one of Hemingway’s non-fiction works.
 It describes the traditions of bullfighting in Spain, something that the writer observed personally.
-The book looks at the history of the sport as well as explore the elements of fear and courage that are involved.
+The book looks at the history of the sport as well as explores the elements of fear and courage that are involved.

 10. Green Hills of Africa